hashgraph-online/hcs-improvement-proposals/docs/standards/hcs-2.md

 #### Delete

-Remove entries based on UID or sequence number of the message on the topic id.
+Remove entries based on sid or sequence number of the message on the topic id.

 **This operation is invalid for non-indexed topics**